nportugues/paper-poc-tkww-nextjs-custom-seo/README.md

 - Shared codebase, different routing

 ## Positives
-- Very close to how nextjs works.
+- Sticking to how nextjs works.
+Nothing not documented in the official docs.
 - Allows us for different SITE and SEO structures living inside the same codebase.
 - next/link component still works as expected.
-Just make sure to pass in route name.

 ## Negatives/Downsides
-- All inside /pages are hidden by default unless declared under seo/routes.
+- All inside /pages must be hidden with the rewrites directive.
-- pages/ may look duplicated with this approach.
 - We surely want to have our seo/routes directory tested, as it's core business now.